Early Warning of mmWave Signal Blockage and AoA Transition Using sub-6 GHz Observations: Threshold Levels

 Next, we discuss how to determine the average LoS value.
-The challenges include: (1) obtaining a sufficiently long observation of the LoS signal; (2) identifying suitable observations for setting the threshold value, given that the LoS signal changes with distance from the transmitter as $1/r^2$ and the possibility of partial transmitter blockage as discussed in section S.IV below.
+The challenges include: (1) obtaining a sufficiently long observation of the LoS signal; (2) identifying suitable observations for setting the threshold value, given that the LoS signal changes with distance from the transmitter as $1/r^2$ and the possibility of partial transmitter blockage as discussed in Section S.IV below.
 Note that very far from the transmitter, small changes in distance do not impart a very large change in the $1/r^2$ free-space signal drop-off.
-In this case, $|h_k(t)|^2$ at the NLoS to LoS transition will oscillate about an average LoS value, resembling the oscillations of the strong specular reflection of the mmWave part of Fig. 2(b) from 3-6.5 m.
+In this case, $|h_k(t)|^2$ at the NLoS to LoS transition will oscillate about an average LoS value, resembling the oscillations of the strong specular reflection of the mmWave part of Fig. \ref{AllSignalStrengthDat}(b) from 5.5-6.5 m.
 Here, the average LoS value is computed by averaging the signal during such edge oscillations.
-When the transmitter is closer, the $1/r^2$ drop-off is relatively important, as in Fig. 2(a) where the transmitter is only $\sim$20 m from the mobile at the transition, and the mobile path length is also 20 m.
+When the transmitter is closer, the $1/r^2$ drop-off is relatively important, as the right sides of Figs. 2, \ref{AllSignalStrengthDat}(b, c) at both frequencies, where the transmitter is only $\sim$20 m from the mobile at the transition, and the mobile path length is also 20 m.
 This proximity of the transmitter would not be expected for sub-6 GHz systems, but is not unexpected for the microcells anticipated for mmWave systems.
 We chose a nearby transmitter location in this simulation to point out how microcells differ from sub-6 GHz cells.

 Finally, we explain why the 50\% amplitude point of edge diffraction is frequency-independent.
-The position at which the signal reaches 50\% of the LoS signal strength for single-edge diffraction occurs when the Fresnel integral argument $w$ in (2) is zero.
-Since frequency enters this argument as a multiplicative (square root) factor, it drops out when the argument is zero.
-Thus, 50\% LoS signal strength is independent of frequency, so should not be used as a threshold.
-This is observed in Fig. 2(a) and later figures as a crossing of $h_1$ and $h_2$ when they reach the 50\% LoS value.
-Some of the small-reflector data in Figs. 2-3 does not share this property.
+The position at which the signal reaches 50\% of the LoS RSS for single-edge diffraction occurs when the Fresnel integral argument $w$ in (4) is zero.
+Since frequency enters this argument as a multiplicative (inverse square root) factor, it drops out when the argument is zero.
+Thus, 50\% LoS RSS is independent of frequency, so should not be used as a threshold.
+This is observed in Fig. 2 and later figures as a crossing of $h_1(t)$ and $h_2(t)$ when they reach the 50\% LoS value.
+Some of the small-reflector data in Fig. 3 does not share this property.
 Both sides of the reflector are contributing to the diffracted signal, so that the single-edge diffraction is no longer applicable.
 We seek a prediction threshold that will apply in all cases, so must avoid the 50\% LoS value.